Dallas Retail News — Feel Good Stories During the Pandemic

 The Conservatory

-Another mid-pandemic Dallas retail opening: The Conservatory.
+Another mid-pandemic Dallas retail opening: The Conservatory, a tree-filed haven of hard-to-find sustainable brands.
 If you’ve yet to step into the museum-like boutique in Highland Park Village, do your eyes an aesthetic favor.

 Have You Tried The Yes?

 Last month, shopping app The Yes launched to many glowing headlines (see: Vogue and Tech Crunch) as well as a post from Jessica Seinfeld, whom I will follow to the ends of the earth.
 Think of the app as a sort of super tailored version of ShopBop with way better graphics.
 The Yes was founded by former Stitch Fix COO, but several prominent Dallas creatives are heavily involved, including Larry Oliver and Taylor Tomasi-Hill.
-Give it a whirl if you have a free time — there’s a fun style quiz that will make you feel, in a word, seen.
+Give it a whirl if you have a free moment — there’s a fun style quiz that will make you feel, in a word, seen.

 A New {neighborhood}